The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

-In this paper, we study the Loewner-Kufarev equation driven by members of a natural and interesting class of measures defined by the requirement to have finite Loewner-Kufarev energy.
-This quantity arises as a large-deviation rate function for SLE$_\kappa$ when $\kappa \to \infty$ \cite{APW} and can in a certain sense be considered dual to the Loewner energy of a single Jordan curve, a quantity that also appears in the context of large deviations for SLE$_\kappa$, but this time when $\kappa \to 0+$ \cite{W1,RW,W2}.
+In this paper, we study the Loewner--Kufarev equation driven by members of the class of measures having finite \emph{Loewner--Kufarev energy}, a quantity that arises as a large deviation rate function for Schramm-Loewner evolutions, SLE$_\kappa$ when $\kappa \to \infty$ \cite{APW}.
+We show that the Loewner--Kufarev energy can be considered dual to the Loewner energy of a single Jordan curve, a quantity that also appears in the context of large deviations for SLE$_\kappa$, but this time when $\kappa \to 0+$ \cite{W1,RW,W2}.
 (Our methods and conclusions are entirely deterministic, however, and no results from probability are needed in this paper.)
-We show that the boundaries of the evolving domains driven by measures of finite Loewner-Kufarev energy are Weil-Petersson quasicircles (which is quivalent to having finite Loewner energy) that foliate the twice punctured Riemann sphere $\mathbb C \smallsetminus \{0\}$.
-This class of measures seems to be one of very few for which a complete description of the geometry of the generated non-smooth interfaces is possible.
-Moreover, the induced dynamical process on Weil-Petersson quasicircles sweeping out the sphere exhibits several remarkable features and symmetries.
+More precisely, the boundaries of the evolving domains are Weil--Petersson quasicircles (equivalent to having finite Loewner energy) that foliate the twice punctured Riemann sphere $\mathbb C \smallsetminus \{0\}$.
+We prove that Loewner--Kufarev energy, now viewed as attached to the foliation, equals the Dirichlet energy of a geometric object --- the winding function.

+This energy duality leads to a complete characterization of measures generating Weil--Petersson quasicircles.
+We are not aware of any other case where there is an equivalent description of the generated non-smooth Jordan curve interfaces in terms of the driving measure.
+As further consequences of energy duality, we will see that the induced foliation and its energy exhibit several remarkable features and symmetries.

+Besides the introduction and analysis of this natural class of non-smooth foliations, and the implications to the theory of planar growth processes, another purpose of this paper is to provide large deviation counterparts to recent results from the theory of SLE processes and Liouville quantum gravity, including SLE duality and the mating-of-trees theorem.
+We will discuss links to random conformal geometry and open problems related to further connections at the end of the paper.